metabase/metabase/docs/data-modeling/field-types.md

 If you're an administrator, you can edit field types using the [Table Metadata page](./metadata-editing.md) in the Admin Panel.

-While data types themselves can't be edited in Metabase, admins can manually [cast data types](./metadata-editing.md#casting-to-a-specific-data-type) to be read differently, like interpreting a numerical data type as a date format.
+While data types themselves can't be edited in Metabase, admins can manually [cast certain data types](./metadata-editing.md#casting-to-a-specific-data-type) to be read differently, like interpreting a numerical data type as a date format.

 ### JSON unfolding